Homeschooling Guide for Kansas City

 Homeschool PE & Other Activities

-Homeschooling requirements for Missouri state when your child reaches their 7th birthday, they must adhere with Missouri’s compulsory attendance laws.
+Homeschooling requirements for Missouri state when your child reaches their 7th birthday, they must adhere to Missouri’s compulsory attendance laws.
 You must also teach at least 100 hours per semester & maintain certain records of your child’s schooling.
 You can find more info about Missouri homeschool requirements on HSLDA’s website.

 Homeschooling requirements for Kansas have low regulations and classify your homeschool as a private school.
-There are a few more requirements for homeschool families in Kansas, so be sure to check Kansas requirements so you are complying with state laws.
+There are a few more requirements for homeschooling families in Kansas, so be sure to check Kansas requirements so you are complying with state laws.